 Minerals in water conduct electricity, so messing with electric items when you’re wet is a potential safety hazard.
 If your hands are damp when coming contact with a live wire, your skin has a harder time resisting the current, putting you at a higher risk of serious injury.
 If anything were to go wrong with bathroom light switches, then, you could end up getting shocked—or worse.
-(Don’t miss these other 11 reasons your house could be a death trap.)
+And light switches aren’t the only things in your house that could cause harm.
+Don’t miss these other 11 reasons your house could be a death trap.

 Thankfully, safety standards require U.S. bathroom switches to be watertight (either rated for damp or wet locations, depending on how far it is from the shower) and connect to a circuit that only powers the bathroom.
 In other words, there’s very little chance you’d ever get electrocuted flipping the switch in your bathroom.

 Still, designers want to take extra caution when deciding where to put those potentially dangerous switches.
 In the U.K., for example, regulations require switches to be at least 60 centimeters (about two feet) away from the tub.
 In small bathrooms, Brits will often use a ceiling pull-cord or—you guessed it—install the switch outside the bathroom, well out of harm’s way.
-(Check out these 10 household things you didn’t realize were a fire hazard.)
+If you’re making safety changes to your own home, make sure you aren’t guilty of having these 10 household things you might not realize are a fire hazard.